railsware/mailtrap-dotnet/docs/cookbook/configure.md

 IMailtrapClient client = factory.CreateClient();
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > Please consider that @Mailtrap.MailtrapClientFactory implements @System.IDisposable interface and must be disposed properly after use.

-### Configuring with @Mailtrap.Configuration.Models.MailtrapClientOptions instance
+### Configuration with @Mailtrap.Configuration.Models.MailtrapClientOptions instance
-Alternatively, the same way as with DI container, factory can be configured using pre-created instance of @Mailtrap.Configuration.Models.MailtrapClientOptions:
+Alternatively, the same way as with DI container, factory can be configured using pre-created instance of @Mailtrap.Configuration.Models.MailtrapClientOptions with additional parameters set to non-default values:
 ```csharp
 using Mailtrap;